Person buying Bitcoin on mobile phone with exchange app

 Buying Bitcoin in 2025 is significantly easier and safer than it was even 5 years ago.
-Major financial institutions now offer Bitcoin exposure, regulated exchanges operate with billions in reserves, and the user experience rivals traditional investment apps.
-Here is the complete process from zero to BTC owner.
+Major financial institutions now offer Bitcoin exposure via ETFs, regulated exchanges operate with billions in proof-of-reserves, and the user experience rivals Robinhood or any traditional investment app.
+The entire process from opening an account to owning your first satoshi can take under 30 minutes.
+Here is the complete guide from zero to secured BTC holder.

 The 5-Step Bitcoin Buying Process